-The Cinque Terre is a marvelous tourist destination featuring five seaside villages at the foot of terraced hills that fall steeply toward the sea.
-It is a wonderful place to enjoy the fabulous vistas by hiking amongst the vineyards and olive groves above the villages.
+Italy's Cinque Terre is a marvelous tourist destination featuring five seaside villages at the foot of terraced hills that fall steeply toward the sea.
+Cinque Terre is a place to enjoy fabulous vistas by hiking amongst the vineyards and olive groves above the villages and then relaxing with a glass of wine afterward.

 The five villages that make up the Cinque Terre, from north to south are: